C# Eval Expression How to use LINQ with Dynamic Expression

 The LINQ Execute method lets you use a dynamic string expression to execute any LINQ methods.

-That is probably the most powerful LINQ method, as it allows you to chain multiple LINQ expressions one after another one.
+That is the most powerful LINQ method, as it allows you to chain multiple LINQ expressions one after another one.

 Keep in mind that you currently execute C# code, so you should call directly LINQ method (Where) and not LINQ dynamic method (WhereDynamic).

-In this example, we will select a list of customers and dynamically perform a Where clause by their countries, then an OrderBy by their names, then by their last names.
+In this example, we will select a list of product and dynamically perform a Where clause by their value, then an Order By and return a List.

 var list = new List<int>() { 1, 2, 3, 4, 5 };